ME-ICA/tedana/docs/faq.rst

 with `kappa>kappa elbow` and `rho<rho elbow` should all be accepted, and the rho elbow threshold is less stringent.
 If kappa is above threshold and more than 2X rho then it is also accepted under the assumption that, even if a component contains noise, there is sufficient T2*-weighted signal to retain.
-Similarly to the kundu tree, components with very low variance are retained so that degrees of freedom aren't wasted by removing them, but `minimal` makes sure that no more than 1% of total variance is removed this way.
+Similarly to the tedana_v0.013 and meica trees, components with very low variance are retained so that degrees of freedom aren't wasted by removing them, but `minimal` makes sure that no more than 1% of total variance is removed this way.

 ``tedana`` developers still want to examine how the minimal tree performs on a wide range of datasets, but the primary benefit is that it is possible to describe what it does in a short paragraph.
-The minimal tree will retain some components that kundu appropriately classifies as noise, and it will reject some components that kundu accepts.
-The goal for the minimal tree is to be a more conservative option that will be less likely to reject components that clearly contain signal-of-interest, but this has not yet been validated.
+The minimal tree will retain some components that the other trees appropriately classifies as noise, and it will reject some components that the other trees accept.
+More work is needed to validate the results of the minimal tree.
 The precise thresholds and steps in the minimal tree may change as the results from running it are examined on a wider range of data.
-The developers are looking for more people to compare results between the kundu and minimal trees, but if someone values stability when processing a large dataset, the minimal tree might not be the best option until it is tested and validated more.
+The developers are looking for more people to compare results between the trees, but if someone values stability when processing a large dataset, the minimal tree might not be the best option until it is tested and validated more.

 It is also possible for users to view both decision trees and `make their own`_.